stupendoussuperpowers/witprox/README.md

 The HTTP proxy is straightforward.
 For TLS, a trusted certificate is required.
 This binary can generate certificates that can be added to the client machine's trusted store.

-TLS proxies use two TLS connecions: `client <-1-> proxy <-2-> original target`.
+TLS proxy uses two TLS connecions: `client <-1-> proxy <-2-> original target`.
 This allows the proxy to decrypt and log traffic.
-The `goproxy` package handles most of the MITM for certificate management.
+The `goproxy` package handles most of the MITM for certificate management with the client.

-Proxies are transparent so programs don't need modifications as long as any traffic intended for logging are redirected to the correct proxy ports.
+Proxies are transparent so programs don't need modifications as long as any traffic intended for logging is redirected to the correct ports.
 Some ways to achieve these are explored below.

-Conversely, the proxy doesn't need any information about the processes either, they just take as an input HTTP/TLS traffic and redirect it back to the calling connection.
+Conversely, the proxy doesn't need any information about the processes either, they just take as input HTTP/TLS traffic and redirect it back to the calling process after logging.

 ### Initial Configurations